d-e-e-p/cpp-fstring/README.rst

     https://github.com/llvm/llvm-project/releases/

-The only file you need is the libclang dynamic lib for your machine:`libclang.dylib`, `libclang.dll` or `libclang.so`.
+The only file you need from binary distribution is the libclang dynamic lib for your machine, ie `libclang.dylib`, `libclang.dll` or `libclang.so`.
+You might have to copy this file to the `native` directory of python clang lib.

 Usage: What Works
 =================